Yoweri Museveni: International recognition

 Museveni was elected chairperson of the Organisation of African Unity (OAU) in 1991 and 1992.

-Perhaps Museveni's most widely noted accomplishment has been his government's successful campaign against AIDS.
-During the 1980s, Uganda had one of the highest rates of HIV infection in the world, but now Uganda's rates are comparatively low, and the country stands as a rare success story in the global battle against the virus (see AIDS in Africa).
+Perhaps Museveni's most widely noted accomplishment has been his government's successful campaign against HIV/AIDS.
+During the 1980s, Uganda had one of the highest rates of HIV infection in the world, but now Uganda's rates are comparatively low, and the country stands as a rare success story in the global battle against the virus.
 One of the campaigns headed by Museveni to fight against HIV/AIDS was the ABC program.
 The ABC program had three main parts "Abstain, Be faithful, or use Condoms if A and B are not practiced."
-In April 1998, Uganda became the first country to be declared eligible for debt relief under the Heavily Indebted Poor Countries (HIPC) initiative, receiving some US$700 million in aid.
+In April 1998, Uganda became the first country to be declared eligible for debt relief under the Heavily Indebted Poor Countries (HIPC) initiative, receiving US$700 million in aid.

 Museveni was lauded by some for his affirmative action program for women in the country.
-He served with a female vice-president, Specioza Kazibwe, for nearly a decade, and has done much to encourage women to go to college.
+He had a female vice-president, Specioza Kazibwe, for nearly a decade, and has done much to encourage women to go to college.
 On the other hand, Museveni has resisted calls for greater women's family land rights (the right of women to own a share of their matrimonial homes).

 The New York Times in 1997 said about Museveni:

 These are heady days for the former guerilla who runs Uganda.
 He moves with the measured gait and sure gestures of a leader secure in his power and his vision.
 It is little wonder.
 To hear some of the diplomats and African experts tell it, President Yoweri K. Museveni started an ideological movement that is reshaping much of Africa, spelling the end of the corrupt, strong-man governments that characterized the cold-war era.
 These days, political pundits across the continent are calling Mr. Museveni an African Bismarck.
-Some people now refer to him as Africa's "other statesman," second only to the venerated South African President Nelson Mandela.
+Some people now refer to him as Africa's "other statesman", second only to the venerated South African President Nelson Mandela.

 In official briefing papers from Madeleine Albright's December 1997 Africa tour as Secretary of State, Museveni was claimed by the Clinton administration to be a "beacon of hope" who runs a "uni-party democracy", despite Uganda not permitting multiparty politics.

-Museveni has been an important ally of the United States in the War on Terror.
+Museveni has been an important ally of the United States in the war on terror.